saurabh947/AIFactChecker/PRIVACY_POLICY.md

 ## Third-Party Services

-The extension integrates with the following AI services:
+The extension integrates with the following services:
 - **OpenAI GPT-4**: For fact-checking and analysis
 - **Google Gemini**: For alternative fact-checking results
 - **Perplexity AI**: For additional verification sources
+- **Supadata**: For YouTube transcript extraction (when using unlimited tier)

 When you use these services:
-- Your queries are sent directly to the respective AI service
+- Your queries are sent directly to the respective service
 - Each service has its own privacy policy and data handling practices
 - We recommend reviewing their privacy policies for complete information

 ## Permissions

 The extension requests the following permissions:
-- **Storage**: To securely store your API keys locally
+- **Storage**: To securely store your API keys and daily usage limits locally
 - **Context Menus**: To provide right-click fact-checking functionality
 - **Active Tab**: To access the text you've selected for fact-checking
+- **Scripting**: To inject content scripts for modal display and YouTube integration

 These permissions are used only for the stated purposes and do not enable any data collection or tracking.

 ## Data Retention

 Since we do not collect any data, there is no data retention policy.
-Your API keys are stored locally and can be removed at any time by:
+Your API keys and daily usage limits are stored locally and can be removed at any time by:
 - Deleting the extension
 - Clearing Chrome's extension data
 - Manually removing keys through the extension's settings